 - Citizenship by birth or descent is the first and foremost way of obtaining Swedish citizenship;

-- citizenship by adoption enables the adopted children of Swedish citizens of becoming themselves citizens of this country;
+- Citizenship by adoption enables the adopted children of Swedish citizens to become themselves citizens of this country;

-- citizenship by naturalization or application which is the main pathway through foreign citizens can acquire Swedish passports through residency;
+- Citizenship by naturalization or application which is the main pathway through which foreign citizens can acquire Swedish passports through residency;

-- citizenship by legitimization which is an option for foreign citizen marrying Swedish ones.
+- Citizenship by legitimization which is an option for foreign citizens marrying Swedish ones;

 - Citizenship by descent in Sweden is the simplest way of acquiring a passport, as it only implies proving the ties a person has with citizens in this country.

-If you are interested in moving to Sweden, our lawyers are at your disposal with information on the immigration legislation of this country, including on how to get a permanent residence visa.
+If you are interested in moving to Sweden, our lawyers are at your disposal with information on the immigration legislation of this country, including how to get a permanent residence visa.